mstadt/AM732_biomodels/README.md

 Note that the scripts **postprocess_general.m** and **postprocess_DengFig6a.m** can be used to make figures of the simulation results.

 ### figures/
 These are figures our group created based on the model code with various simulations.
+Figures were created using **postprocess_general.m** except for one figure that was created using **postprocess_DengFig6a.m**.
 Figure explanations are given in the folder README.